-Join Gabriel Corbett for an in-depth discussion in this video Looking at the eDrawings Pro app for iOS, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Looking at the eDrawings Pro app for iOS, part of Learning eDrawings.

 For a little bit more money, you can upgrade your basic version of eDrawings to…the pro version.
 Design on the go just got better with…eDrawings Pro Mobile Lab.
 Take your designs to the next level of 2D…and 3D collaboration with increased interactivity, including dynamic cross…section views, measurements, markup and annotation, and the ability to share your…design files via email.
 Let's go ahead and launch the application.…When eDrawings opens up, you can see the various sample files.…Let's click on the Loader, and notice the Loader file opens up.…